sassoftware/python-sasctl/src/sasctl/pzmm/README.md

 ## Demos

 The following demo video walks through the process of importing a Python model in SAS Model Manager in SAS Viya and shows most of the current features of PZMM.
 (Note that for this release, the module import statement needs to be `import sasctl.pzmm as pzmm` instead of `import pzmm`.)
+The notebook from the demo is called Fleet_Management_DecisionTree.ipynb and can be found in the [examples folder here.](../../../examples/Fleet_Management_DecisionTree.ipynb)

 [<img src="pzmmintro.jpg" alt="drawing" width="600"/>](https://players.brightcove.net/3665946608001/default_default/index.html?videoId=6164663310001)